The Most Popular Search Engines Logos and Brands

 Kiddle Search Logo

-Google took care of children: in 2014, it introduced a search engine for those who are not at all interested in adult problems – for young users.
+Google cared for children: In 2014, Google introduced a search engine for young users who were not interested in adult content.
 It was supposed to work with the direct assistance of the parental system.
-But no – the “baby” turned out to be completely independent and did not support direct communication with the IT giant.
-Despite this, it has approximately the same design – bright and colorful.
+But no, the “baby” proved completely independent and did not support direct communication with the IT giant.
+Despite this, it has a design that is approximately the same, bright, and colorful.

-Kiddle uses a special ranking algorithm that does not include in the search results content designed for an adult audience.
+Kiddle uses a proprietary ranking algorithm that is not applied to search results for adult audiences.
 Naturally, priority is given to sites with children’s themes.
 They are on the first pages of search results.
-Next, come sites for adults with neutral content, the information of which is understandable to a child.
+Next come sites for adults with neutral content whose information is understandable to a child.
 As a result, there are web resources with content that is difficult for children to perceive but safe and useful.
 In addition, the search engine uses large images and enlarged fonts.

 What is the number 1 search engine in the world?